albertdow/jupyterlab-conda-tutorial/README.md

 A useful list of things to have is `numpy scipy pandas scikit-learn uproot matplotlib`

-To not activate conda every time you log into lx02 do:
+To not activate conda by default every time you log into lx02 do:

     conda config --set auto_activate_base false